 Fees and charges are recognized equally for the two (2) semesters in an academic year.

-However due to the change of the academic calendar from 1st January to 31 December 2020 which has coincided with the calendar year, academic fees and other charges have been recognized on a calendar year basis.
+Due to the Covid-19 pandemic, the academic year was restructured to coincide with the calendar year therefore academic fees were recognised as such.

 (ii) Revenue from other exchange transactions